 Dr. Ben Kacos will examine your broken tooth to establish if the damage has extended to the sections beneath the gum line.
 If there is too much damage, the tooth cannot be treated.
 This will require the patient to get dental implants At this point, the best endodontist in Shreveport, LA may recommend a tooth extraction procedure.
 Once the broken tooth is removed, you could replace it with a dental implant.
 An implant is actually an artificial replacement for the root of your tooth, and Dr. Kacos points out that it is surgically placed in your jawbone so that a very strong anchor for the replacement tooth is provided.
 Dental implants are so strong that they are expected to last a lifetime unless you don’t implement the care instructions given to you.

-Dental implants can be a lengthy process so you need to exercise patience throughout the process.
+Dental implants can be a lengthy process.
 For example, some patients may require several months to elapse while the titanium implant fuses with the jawbone.
 In addition, the patient may need several weeks to recover.

 However, the dental implant(s) will be as strong, or even stronger than the natural tooth that you lost.

 Broken teeth need prompt treatment.
-Any delay exposes the affected tooth and the nearby ones to additional problems.
+Dr. Cody Boals, a cosmetic dentist in Colorado Springs, CO, says that any delay exposes the affected tooth and the nearby ones to additional problems.
 For example, the damaged tooth can become infected and the infection could spread to other teeth or even become systemic.
 The damage can also become extensive and the tooth that could have been saved is eventually extracted when you finally visit a professional for help.